-One of the most advanced dynamic approach to incrementalization is self-adjusting computation, which has been applied to Standard ML and large subsets of C [2, 13].
+One of the most advanced dynamic approach to incrementalization is self-adjusting computation, which has been applied to Standard ML and large subsets of C [2, 14].
 In this approach, programs execute on the original input in an enhanced runtime environment that tracks the dependencies between values in a dynamic dependence graph [3]; intermediate results are memoized.
 Later, changes to the input propagate through dependency graphs from changed inputs to results, updating both intermediate and final results; this processing is often more efficient than recomputation.

 However, creating dynamic dependence graphs imposes a large constant-factor overhead during runtime, ranging from 2 to 30 in reported experiments [4, 5], and affecting the initial run of the program on its base input.
 Acar et al. [5] show how to support high-level data types in the context of self-adjusting computation; however, the approach still requires expensive runtime bookkeeping during the initial run.
-Like other static approaches, our work needs no modified runtime environment and has no overhead during base computation, though it may be less efficient when processing changes.
+Our approach, like other static ones, uses a standard runtime environment and has no overhead during base computation, but may be less efficient when processing changes.
 This pays off if the initial input is big compared to its changes.

-Chen et al. [8] have developed a static transformation for purely functional programs, but this transformation just provides a superior inferface to use the runtime support with less boilerplate, and does not reduce this performance overhead.
-Hence, it is still a dynamic approach and should not be confused with the transformation we show in this work.
+Chen et al. [9] have developed a static transformation for purely functional programs, but this transformation just provides a superior interface to use the runtime support with less boilerplate, and does not reduce this performance overhead.
+Hence, it is still a dynamic approach, unlike the transformation this work presents.